General Rules

 8.5.
 If teams/players cannot agree on a suitable date for the re-arranged match, the committee will arbitrate to ultimately fix a date for the reply.

 8.7.
-The committee reserve the right to ensure that all league and competition matches are played, even if this means re-arranging the match at a later date.
+The committee reserves the right to ensure that all league and competition matches are played, even if this means re-arranging the match at a later date.

 9. PLAYER TRANSFERS